-- 1. Use aseptic technique when preparing Entyvio solution for intravenous infusion. - 2.
+- 1. Use aseptic technique when preparing Entyvio solution for intravenous infusion.
 Remove flip-off cap from the vial and wipe with alcohol swab.
-Reconstitute vedolizumab with 4.8 ml of sterile water for injection at room temperature (20°C 25°C), using a syringe with a 21-25 gauge needle. - 3.
-Insert the needle into the vial through the centre of the stopper and direct the stream of liquid to the wall of the vial to avoid excessive foaming. - 4.
+Reconstitute vedolizumab with 4.8 ml of sterile water for injection, using a syringe with a 21-25 gauge needle. - 2.
+Insert the needle into the vial through the centre of the stopper and direct the stream of liquid to the wall of the vial to avoid excessive foaming. - 3.
 Gently swirl the vial for at least 15 seconds.
-Do not vigorously shake or invert. - 5.
-Let the vial sit for up to 20 minutes at room temperature (20°C 25°C), to allow for reconstitution and for any foam to settle; the vial can be swirled and inspected for dissolution during this time.
-If not fully dissolved after 20 minutes, allow another 10 minutes for dissolution. - 6.
-Inspect the reconstituted solution visually for particulate matter and discoloration prior to dilution.
+Do not vigorously shake or invert. - 4.
+Let the vial sit for up to 20 minutes to allow for reconstitution and for any foam to settle; the vial can be swirled and inspected for dissolution during this time.
+If not fully dissolved after 20 minutes, allow another 10 minutes for dissolution. - 5.
+Inspect the reconstituted solution visually for particulate matter and discoloration prior to administration.
 Solution should be clear or opalescent, colourless to light yellow and free of visible particulates.
-Reconstituted solution with uncharacteristic colour or containing particulates must not be administered. - 7.
-Once dissolved, gently invert vial 3 times. - 8.
-Immediately withdraw 5 ml (300 mg) of reconstituted Entyvio using a syringe with a 21-25 gauge needle.
+Reconstituted solution with uncharacteristic colour or containing particulates must not be administered. - 6.
+Prior to withdrawing reconstituted solution from vial, gently invert vial 3 times. - 7.
+Withdraw 5 ml (300 mg) of reconstituted Entyvio using a syringe with a 21-25 gauge needle. - 8.
+Add the 5 ml (300 mg) of reconstituted Entyvio to 250 ml of sterile 0.9% sodium chloride solution, and gently mix the infusion bag (5 ml of 0.9% sodium chloride solution does not have to be withdrawn from the infusion bag prior to adding Entyvio).
+Do not add other medicinal products to the prepared infusion solution or intravenous infusion set.
+Administer the infusion solution over 30 minutes (see section 4.2).